Career Timeline of Pat Tillman: Major Achievements and Milestones

 2000: Named to NFL All-Pro Team

-2001: Completes 2001 Season
+2001: Completion of the 2001 NFL Season

 May 2002: Tillman Enlists in the Army

-May 2002: Tillman Turns Down Contract to Enlist
+May 2002: Turns Down Contract to Enlist

-September 2003: Tillman Enters Ranger School
+September 2003: Entered Ranger School

-November 28, 2003: Tillman Graduates Ranger School
+November 28, 2003: Graduation from Ranger School

 On November 28, 2003, Pat Tillman graduated from Ranger School at Fort Benning, Georgia.

-In 2004, the NFL donated $250,000 to the United Service Organizations to build a USO center in memory of Tillman.
+In 2004, the NFL donated $250,000 to the United Service Organizations to build a USO center in memory of Pat Tillman.

-2019: NFL supports the Pat Tillman Foundation
+2019: NFL Continues Support for Pat Tillman Foundation

 As of 2019, the NFL continues to support the Pat Tillman Foundation through its Salute to Service campaign.

-2024: Signing Bonus Equivalent
+2024: Equivalent Value of Signing Bonus in 2024

-In 1998, Pat Tillman received a signing bonus of $21,000 which is equivalent to $40,512 in 2024.
+In 1998 Pat Tillman was given a signing bonus of $21,000 by the Arizona Cardinals, which is equivalent to $40,512 in 2024.